danielharrell/does_music_move/does_music_move.md

 case, the greater the work of music, the deeper it carries us into the dream.
-We hear the sound of Beethoven's *Eroica* surge forth in a concert hall, seeming to making an entire world shake.
+We hear the sound of Beethoven's *Eroica* surge forth in a concert hall, seeming to making the cosmos shake.
 Yet the musicians barely move by comparison, while the notes they play move not at all.
 And we concert-goers stay glued to our seats---entranced.